zizther/craft-filterenvvar/README.md

 ## What's an environment variable?

 Defined within your **config/general.php** file, they reference strings which can be different on each of your environments.
-The most common example is the `{siteUrl}` string.
+The most common example is the `{baseUrl}` string.

 [Learn more about environment variables...](http://buildwithcraft.com/docs/multi-environment-configs#environment-specific-variables)